Stuffed pumpkin with Asian pork belly

 preparation

-It's best to use a heatproof container right away.
+It's best to use a heatproof container.
 Cut the pork belly into 10x5 cm pieces.
-Combine all the marinade ingredients in a saucepan and bring to a boil, then let cool.
+Put all the marinade ingredients in a pot and bring to a boil, then let it cool.

-Then pat the pork belly dry on the rind and place it in the marinade.
-Adjust the marinade level to just below the rind.
-Sprinkle the rind with coarse salt and press down lightly.
-Be careful not to let any salt fall into the marinade, which is already salty enough.
+Then pat the pork belly dry, rind side down, and place it in the marinade.
+Adjust the marinade level below the rind.
+Sprinkle the rind with coarse salt and press it in lightly.
+Be careful not to let any salt fall into the marinade, as it's already salty enough.
 Refrigerate overnight.

 Wash the bulgur under running water until the water runs clear.
 Shake well.
 Chop the onion.
-Sauté the chopped onion until translucent, then deglaze the bulgur with the broth.
-Bring to a boil, then let stand for 15 minutes.
-Add the chopped chilies, blanched spinach, and diced feta to a bowl and season well with the bulgur.
+Sauté the chopped onion until translucent, add the broth to the bulgur, bring to a boil, then let it simmer for 15 minutes.
+Place the sliced chilies, blanched spinach, and diced feta in a bowl, and season well with the bulgur.

 Remove the pork belly from the refrigerator and scrape off the salt with a spatula.
 Pat the rind dry.
-Place it in the ovenproof marinating container in the grill at 160°C and cook over indirect heat until it reaches an internal temperature of 78°C. Then significantly increase the grill temperature and allow the rind to pop.
-Remove it, cut it into cubes, and glaze it with a little maple syrup in a pan.
+Place it in the heatproof marinade container on the grill at 160°C and cook over indirect heat until it reaches an internal temperature of 78°C. Then significantly increase the grill temperature and allow the rind to puff up.
+Remove the pork belly, cut it into cubes, and glaze them with a little maple syrup in a pan.

-Cut the pumpkin and serve with the pork belly cubes.
+Cut the pumpkin in half and serve with the pork belly cube.

 Recipe by Freddy Boetzelen

-The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQer who lives in the Allgäu region.
-The self-proclaimed globetrotter draws inspiration from the world's diverse treasure troves for his culinary creations.
+The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQ expert, and lives in the Allgäu region of Germany.
+This self-confessed globetrotter draws inspiration for his culinary creations from the diverse treasure troves of the earth.

 Exclusive FIRE&FOOD recipe for autumn